-In this article, I will cover three simple and powerful questions that project managers should ask in every project.
+In this article, let’s look at three simple and powerful questions that project managers should ask in every project, the what, why, and how of projects.
 Getting answers to these questions will greatly reduce risks to your projects and position you and your teams for success.

 3 Key Project Questions

 The center point of every project is the goal or goals.
 The key question is: What is the project team trying to achieve?
 Are we creating a new product or service?
 Are we modifying existing products or services?
 When we implement the project, how will the organization be in a better position to meet the strategic objectives?